“Who would have thought that programming the black box for the supersonic Concorde was done by a bunch of women working from their homes?”

 Women in tech were rather unusual in the 60s.
 You even changed your name to “Steve” to have better options.
 Can you tell us a little bit about that?

-I was writing promotional letters (yes, letters this was before the days of email) and getting nil response.
+I was writing promotional letters (yes, letters this was before the days of email) and getting nil responses.
 My husband suggested it might be because of that double feminine “Stephanie Shirley”.
-So I dissembled and started signing ‘Steve Shirley’.
+So, I dissembled and started singing ‘Steve Shirley’.
 It worked!
 I’ve been Steve ever since.

 Do you have any advice for young female tech entrepreneurs today?